cs24/cloud-inquisitor/docs/frontend/README.rst

     npm install
     node_modules/.bin/gulp

-This will result in production-ready (minified) HTML and Javascript code being available in the ``dist`` folder.
+This will result in production-ready (minified) HTML and Javascript code which can be found in the ``dist`` folder.